mesameki/interpret-community/README.md

 # Contents
 (urls will be added once this is solidified)
 - Try our notebooks
-    - Launch them on Azure
+    - Launch them on AzureML
 - Getting Started
 - Models
 - Contributing